internet-of-production/UltraGraphQL/docs/union.md

 ```

-## Current Limitation of Unions
+## Limitation of Unions in UGQL 1.0.0

+>As from **UGQL 1.1.0** this limitation does no longer exist.
+If a queried entity has multiple types the individual fields of those types are merged into the object of the entity.
+Possible schema validations in the cardinality of the result are covered by the safe fallback by converting the output type og the field to a list and adding this change in the schema of the result to the error message of the query.
+For example if *_type* is queried on a entity with two types then the type output type is automatically changed to a list containing both types.

-In HyperGraphQL the query is translated into SPARQL queries and the results of these queries is stoared in a **ResultPool**.
+In **UltraGraphQL 1.0.0** the query is translated into SPARQL queries and the results of these queries is stoared in a **ResultPool**.
 To generate the GraphQL response out of this rdf dataset the GraphQLSchema object is initialized with data fetchers that extract the data from this ResultPool.
 The GraphQL DataFetcher fetches fields with a unionType as output by resolving for each object the type to query.
 For example if the following triple is in the ResultPool
 > ex:Alice ex:owns ex:Rex.